 There is this fear that these services will diminish our ability to concentrate:

 the skill on which we make our living.

-NaNoWriMo illustrates this:
+NaNoWriMo illustrates this for me:

 We are unable to motivate and concentrate on writing a novel

 unless we make it a group social media event.